ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 ## AutoTLS with libp2p.direct

-As mentioned above, Secure WebSockets are the only streaming transport that works reliably in Service Workers, but requires a TLS certificate and domain.
+As mentioned above, Secure WebSockets is the only streaming transport that works reliably in Service Workers, but requires a TLS certificate and domain.

-To overcome this, the Shipyard team has been working on a project to automate the issuance of wildcard TLS certificates for all publicly dialable Kubo nodes.
-This way, nodes can use [Secure WebSockets libp2p transport](https://github.com/libp2p/specs/blob/master/websockets/README.md) without the need for a domain name.
+To overcome this, the Shipyard team has been working on a project to automate the issuance of wildcard TLS certificates for publicly dialable Kubo nodes.
+This way, nodes can use [Secure WebSockets libp2p transport](https://github.com/libp2p/specs/blob/master/websockets/README.md) without needing to register a domain name.

 We call this service **AutoTLS** and it's powered by the `libp2p.direct` domain.